andikleen/pmu-tools/README.md

 toplev.py only supports counting, that is it cannot tell you where in the program the problem occurred, just what happened.

 Requires an Intel Sandy, Ivy Bridge, Haswell CPU.

-It works best on Ivy Bridge currently, the others only support a basic (but reliable) model.
+It works best on Ivy Bridge currently.
 By default the simple high level model is used.
 The detailed model is selected with -d, and the max level specified with -l (max 4, default 2).